In-context Learning in Presence of Spurious Correlations: Discussion and conclusion

 Our work has several limitations.
-First of all, training a transformer-based in-context learner with high-dimensional image embeddings is computationally costly (see \cref{app:exp-details} for information on compute resources), although it is faster than the baselines at inference.
+First, training a transformer-based in-context learner with high-dimensional image embeddings is computationally costly (see \cref{app:exp-details} for information on compute resources), although it is faster than the baselines during inference.
 For this reason, we did not explore more datasets and pretrained image embeddings.
-We believe main conclusions of our work will be unchanged.
+We believe the main conclusions of our work will remain unchanged and provide an experiment on \celeba{} with a larger network in \cref{app:more-results}.
 Second, we experimented with only one model size, width, and depth.
 Larger models might behave differently~\citep{wei2023larger}.
 Third, in our \inat{} experiments, we considered only one ``type'' of spurious features.
-It is likely that this choice has significant effect on the learned algorithm and its generality.
-Future research should explore more ways of synthesizing spurious features and consider varying severity of the challenge posed by spurious features.
-The latter can be done by considering multiple spurious features, introducing label imbalance, varying magnitude of spurious correlations, and varying the margin spurious features provide.
-Finally, we acknowledge that the proposed approach requires spurious feature annotations, which is typically costly to obtain.
-However, they are required only at training time, \emph{not at inference}, As we have shown, this limitation can be addressed by creating synthetic data, in which case spurious annotations are readily available.
+This choice is likely to have a significant effect on the learned algorithm and its generality.
+Future research should explore more ways of synthesizing spurious features and consider varying the severity of the challenge posed by spurious features.
+The latter can be done by considering multiple spurious features, introducing label imbalance, varying the magnitude of spurious correlations, and varying the margin spurious features provide.

+Finally, we acknowledge that the proposed approach of \emph{training} robust in-context learners requires spurious feature annotations, which are typically costly to obtain.
+As we have shown, this limitation can be addressed by creating synthetic data, in which case spurious annotations are readily available.
+At inference time, the learned algorithm does not require spurious annotations if it is trained with $\tilde{y}_i$ set to represent $y_i$ (i.e., ERM-like algorithm), but requires them when it is trained with passing example groups as input (i.e., $\tilde{y}$ set to represent $g_i$; GroupDRO-like algorithm).
+It is important to note that as we consider classification problems where the learner receives training data only from a single \emph{environment}, spurious annotations are generally necessary to disambiguate core and spurious features.